Miami Beach Art Deco neon at dusk

 Dressing the part

-Miami Beach has a soft dress code that catches travellers off guard.
-Beachwear is fine on Ocean Drive itself until sundown — after that, every restaurant with table service expects closed-toe shoes for men and "resort smart" for everyone.
-The exception is the Art Deco bars on Ocean (Mango's, Clevelander) where flip-flops still pass.
-Inside Collins/Washington Avenue venues — STK, Komodo, LIV, Story — the bouncer will turn you away in shorts.
-Pack one outfit accordingly even if the rest of your week is beach-only.
+Miami Beach has a soft dress code that catches travelers off guard.
+Beachwear is fine on Ocean Drive until sundown; after that, every table-service restaurant expects closed-toe shoes for men and "resort smart" for everyone.
+The exception is the Art Deco bars on Ocean (Mango's, Clevelander), where flip-flops still pass.
+Inside the Collins and Washington Avenue venues — STK, Komodo, LIV, Story — the bouncer will turn you away in shorts.
+Pack one outfit accordingly, even if the rest of your week is beach-only.

 Daytime Ocean Drive

 Day and night are different cities.
-By day, the strip is a brunch run: News Café (the Versace haunt — same building where Gianni was shot, now a tourist landmark), 11th Street Diner (the original chrome diner shipped from Pennsylvania), The Front Porch Café on 14th.
-Beach access is free at any of the lifeguard towers; rentals (chairs, umbrella, jet skis) run from the towers between 5th and 14th.
-The free Miami Beach Trolley loops every 15 minutes — it stops on Washington Avenue and saves the daytime walk.
+By day the strip is a brunch run: News Café (the Versace haunt, and the building where Gianni was shot — now a tourist landmark), the 11th Street Diner (the original chrome diner shipped from Pennsylvania), and The Front Porch Café on 14th.
+Beach access is free at any lifeguard tower, and rentals — chairs, umbrellas, jet skis — run from the towers between 5th and 14th.

 Daytime Ocean Drive cafés with vintage cars

-Best weather + lowest hotel rates: November (post-hurricane, pre-holiday).
-January-March is high-season — perfect weather, double the rates, plus Art Basel-adjacent events through early December.
-Spring break (last two weeks of March) makes Ocean Drive unbearable; couples should avoid.
-Summer (June-August) is humid and storm-prone but rates drop 50% and the strip is locals-only — a different, slower Ocean Drive worth experiencing if you can tolerate the heat.
+Best weather and lowest rates: November (post-hurricane, pre-holiday).
+January through March is high season — perfect weather, double the rates, plus Art Basel-adjacent events into early December.
+Spring break (the last two weeks of March) makes Ocean Drive unbearable; couples should avoid it.
+Summer (June–August) is humid and storm-prone, but rates drop 50% and the strip goes locals-only — a slower, different Ocean Drive worth experiencing if you can take the heat.

 Frequently asked questions